vfa59/Flashcard-App/README.md

         - Install Flask and Flask-CORS by running: pip install flask flask-cors

     Run Flask Server:
-        - Navigate to the directory containing app.py: cd backend
+        - Open a terminal and navigate to the directory containing app.py: cd backend
         - Start the backend with the command: python app.py
         - The backend should now be running on http://localhost:5000

 2. Set Up the Frontend

-    - Navigate to the frontend directory (where index.html is located): cd frontend
+    - On a new terminal, navigate to the frontend directory (where index.html is located): cd frontend
     - Start the HTTP server with the command: python -m http.server 8000

 3. Open the App in your Browser